 Next, it’s time to shape the bread.
-The method I used for shaping the bread isn’t like the tradition swirl bread where you simply roll it up and bake it.
+The method I used for shaping the bread isn’t like the traditional swirl bread where you simply roll it up and bake it.

 I tried that and the chocolate was so heavy inside the bread that it left a giant cavity right in the middle.

-To avoid this problem, you’ll need to roll to chocolate covered dough into a log, cut the log in half lengthwise, adjust each half so they are cut side up, and braid them together.
+To avoid this problem, you’ll need to roll the chocolate-covered dough into a log, cut the log in half lengthwise, adjust each half so they are cut side up, and braid them together.

 There’s a video right above the recipe, down below, that shows you the full process of making chocolate swirl bread with cherries.

-This method for “swirling” the chocolate in worked perfectly!
+This method for “swirling” the chocolate worked perfectly!

 It can be a little messy but I found that letting the chocolate cool down before spreading over the dough helps to keep it from squishing out as you roll, cut, and shape the bread.

 Basically, you want the chocolate soft enough to spread but not so warm that it’s oozing everywhere.